 Your plan will only cover some vaccines if you need them because you’ve been put in danger of getting a disease or illness – like if you’re bitten by a dog and need rabies shots.

 - If you have Original Medicare, check if your vaccine is covered here

 - If you have insurance through a private insurance company, call them to see if your vaccine is covered, or check your online web account, if you have one

 Your prescription drug coverage

 Some vaccines are covered under your prescription drug coverage (Part D), if you have it.
 Typically prescription drug coverage is offered by a private company in addition to a medical plan.
 If you don’t have prescription drug coverage, you might have to pay full price for the other vaccines you need or want.
 For example, your prescription drug coverage will likely help you pay for a shingles vaccine; if you don’t have this type of plan coverage, you’ll have to pay for it out-of-pocket.

 If your doctor recommends you get a vaccine, check first with your insurance company to see:

 - If the vaccine is covered under your medical coverage or prescription drug coverage

 - If it’s affordable for you.
 Your insurance may not cover the entire cost

-Knowing whether it will be covered under your medical or prescription drug benefit can help you estimate how much you’ll be responsible for paying.
-Remember, always call your Member Services with any questions!
+Knowing whether it’ll be covered under your medical or prescription drug benefit can help you estimate how much you’ll be responsible for paying.
+Remember, always call your member services team with any questions!